miriamkw/python-nightscout/README.md

 [![Build Status](https://travis-ci.org/ps2/python-nightscout.svg?branch=master)](https://travis-ci.org/ps2/python-nightscout)

-A simple python client for accessing data stored in [Nightscout](https://github.com/nightscout/cgm-remote-monitor)
+A simple python client for accessing data stored in [Nightscout](https://github.com/nightscout/cgm-remote-monitor).
+In this fork has, in addition to the original functionality, a schema for reading physical activities.

 ## Example Usage